USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixE_configuring_WRF.md

 * **[Section from WRFv3.7 Technical Documentation related to air quality modeling](http://www2.mmm.ucar.edu/wrf/users/docs/PX-ACM.pdf):** This 8 page pdf provides description and procedures for using the Pleim-Xiu LSM, ACM2 PBL and Pleim Surface Layer Scheme in WRF including best practices and namelist options.

 ## E.6 WRF with lightning assimilation
-* **[WRF with Lightning Assimilation User's Guide](https://wcms.epa.gov/sites/production/files/2017-02/documents/wrf_with_ltga_userguide.pdf):** This 3 page pdf describes how to run WRF with the lightning assimilation technique described in Heath et al. (2016).
-The assimilation method uses gridded lightning data to trigger and suppress sub-grid deep convection in Kain-Fritsch.
+* EPA typically runs WRF simulations using a Lightning Assimilation method described in Heath et al. (2016) and Kang et al. (2022).
+The assimilation method uses gridded lightning data to trigger and suppress sub-grid deep convection in WRF's Kain-Fritsch scheme.
+For information on the WRF code modifications and required data files please contact [Daiwen Kang](mailto:kang.daiwen@epa.gov), U.S. Environmental Protection Agency.
-The gridded lightning data (variable name is ‘LNT’) is read in through auxinput8.
-The lightning data is grouped into 30-min intervals and treated as simple zeros (no lightning) or ones (lightning) for the assimilation method.
-All of the necessary code modifications and data are described in the document.

 * **[WRF with Lightning Assimilation Code](https://wcms.epa.gov/sites/production/files/2017-02/ltgda_wrf_16feb2017.zip):** This .zip file (ltgda_wrf_16feb2017.zip; 220K) contains the registry and FORTRAN files with the updates needed to run WRF with lightning assimilation, as well as a generic Python script to grid lightning data to your WRF domain.